wgslr/getting-started/README.md

 <a name="s10"></a>
 ### Scenario 1.0

-In this scenario you will run a demo of single nodded pre-configured oneprovider instance that will connect your oneprovider to [onedata.org](onedata.org) zone.
-All the configuration is placed in the `docker-compose-oneprovider.yml` file and oneprovider will be automatically installed according to it.
+In this scenario you will run a demo of single node pre-configured Oneprovider instance that will register at [onedata.org](onedata.org) zone.
+All the configuration is stored in the [docker-compose-oneprovider.yml](scenarios/1_0_oneprovider_onedata_org/docker-compose-oneprovider.yml) file and Oneprovider will be automatically installed based on these settings.

-You will require a machine with a public ip address and a number of [open ports](#ports) to communicate with [onedata.org](onedata.org).
+You will require a machine with a public IP address and a number of [open ports](#ports) to communicate with [onedata.org](onedata.org).

-In order to setup and run your provider you just need to run:
+In order to setup and deploy your Oneprovider simply run:

 ```bash
 ./run_onedata.sh --oneprovider
 ```

-Now that your provider is setup you can login via web interface using:
+Now that after Oneprovider is up, you can check it's administration panel at:

 ```
 https://<your virtual machine ip>:9443
 ```

-For further instructions on using oneprovider refer to documentation on [onedata.org](onedata.org).
+For further instructions on using Oneprovider refer to documentation on [onedata.org](http://beta.onedata.org).

 <a name="s20"></a>
 ### Scenario 2.0

-In this scenario you will run a demo of fully functional isolated onedata installation that will consist of:
+In this scenario you will run a demo of fully functional, isolated Onedata deployment that will consist of:

-- a single nodded pre-configured onezone instance
+- a single node pre-configured Onezone instance
-- a single nodded pre-configured oneprovider instance
+- a single node pre-configured Oneprovider instance both running on a single machine.

-All the configuration is placed in the `docker-compose-oneprovider.yml` and `docker-compose-onezone.yml` files respectively.
-Oneprovider and onezone will be automatically installed according to it.
+All the configuration is placed in the [docker-compose-oneprovider.yml](scenarios/2_0_oneprovider_onezone/docker-compose-oneprovider.yml) and [docker-compose-onezone.yml](scenarios/2_0_oneprovider_onezone/docker-compose-onezone.yml) files respectively.
+Oneprovider and Onezone will be automatically installed based on these configuration files.

-This scenario assumes that both docker containers: one with onezone and the other with oneprovider will be running on the same machine, hence there is no need for public ip address nor you need to open any ports.
+This scenario assumes that both Docker containers: one with Onezone and the other with Oneprovider will be running on the same machine, thus there is no need for public IP address nor you need to open any ports.

-To access those services, you will need to able to reach those containers form docker's private network.
+To access those services, you will need to able to reach those containers from Docker's private network.
 If you run this on your laptop/workstation then its as straightforward as copying a container's address to your web browser.
-However, if you run them on remote VM (and you probably do) you will need to be able to access those ports from your laptop/workstation.
+However, if you run them on remote VM you will need to be able to access those ports from your laptop/workstation.
 We prepared few [suggestions](docker-remote.md) how you can reach them.

-In order to setup and run your provider you just need to run:
+In order to setup and run your Onedata deployment run:
 ```bash
 ./run_onedata.sh --onezone     # In 1st terminal window
 ./run_onedata.sh --oneprovider # In 2nd terminal window
 ```

-Onedata uses `OpenID` to authenticate with users.
-In order to be able to login into onedata you need to add few entries in `/etc/hosts`.
+Currently, Onedata supports only `OpenID` protocol to authenticate users.
+In order for authentication to work on an isolated machine, you need to add few entries in `/etc/hosts`.
 Please refer to this [section](#ecthosts).

-After fixing `/etc/hosts` you can access you onedata services with specified domain names.
-Detailed information on accessing and using onedata services can be found [here](#accessing).
+After fixing `/etc/hosts` you can access you Onedata services with specified domain names.
+Detailed information on accessing and using Onedata services can be found [here](#accessing).

 <a name="s21"></a>
 ### Scenario 2.1